gitter-badger/autoloader/docs/contributing.md

 **Step 3: Make your changes**

 Create a feature branch in your local repository.
-The GitFlow naming convention is popular.
-For example, to create a new branch named "feature/fix-for-issue-301" and to check it out:
+The [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) naming convention is recommended.
+For example, to create a new branch named "feature/fix-for-issue-301" and to check it out.

     git branch feature/fix-for-issue-301
     git checkout feature/fix-for-issue-301